What is the value of having a leadership team?

 - Administrator.
 Leads program implementation and maintenance.
 Receives referrals, assigns BeFrienders, regularly evaluates the program, and publicizes the program.

 These functions may be filled by anyone on the leadership team.
 It is recommended that at least two people share or divide the responsibilities.
-You do not need to determine roles prior to leadership traning.
+You do not need to determine roles prior to leadership training.

 General qualifications of team members